-The Bosch Rexroth Challenge is a tailored course for The JCB Academy Sixth Form engineering students’ unit on hydraulics.
+The Bosch Rexroth Challenge is a tailored course for The JCB Academy Sixth Form engineering learners’ unit on hydraulics.
 The course is aimed at developing their skills in hydraulic engineering; exploring aspects of control, hydraulics and sensor technology.
 Included is an onsite factory tour, a series of practical exercises using Bosch Rexroth training rigs, and a visit to the London Eye to gain insights into the hydraulic systems and sensors used on the iconic landmark.

 What did you think of the Bosch Rexroth learning?